oana-inel/ResponsibleAIDataCollection/README.md

 We propose a **Responsible AI (RAI) methodology** designed to guide the data collection with **a set of metrics for an iterative in-depth analysis** of the *factors influencing the quality and reliability* of the generated data.
 We propose a granular set of measurements to inform on the *internal reliability* of a dataset and its *external stability* over time.
 We validate our approach across nine existing datasets and annotation tasks and four content modalities.

-This repository contains the validation of our proposed **Responsible AI (RAI) methodology** on nine datasets.
+This repository contains the validation of our proposed **Responsible AI (RAI) methodology** on nine datasets and the [**supplemental material**]() that accompanies our publication.
 We publish nine different notebooks, each for one of the following datasets:

  * [**Video Concept Relevance (VCR_E, VCR_P, VCR_L, VCR_O, VCR_ALL)**](): Dataset of 208, 234, 223, 59, and respectively 969 video-concept pairs which have been annotated in terms of relevance in five different annotation tasks, namely focusing on relevent events (VCR_E), relevant people (VCR_P), relevant locations (VCR_L), relevant organizations (VCR_O), and, respectively all relevant concepts (VCR_ALL).
 The concepts were machine-extracted (video subtitles and video stream) from ten short English news broadcasts (i.e., videos) published on YouTube, from a publicly available dataset used by [Inel, Tintarev and Aroyo (2020)](https://dl.acm.org/doi/pdf/10.1145/3340631.3394862), [Mavridis et al. (2018)](https://ceur-ws.org/Vol-2276/paper11.pdf), and [Inel and Aroyo (2022)](https://dl.acm.org/doi/pdf/10.1145/3539596).
 Each task was repeated three times, at least three months apart, and each repetition used the same raters’ qualifications, and raters were allowed to participate across repetitions.